The Index of Dirac Operators on Incomplete Edge Spaces: Mapping properties of

-\begin{remark} The shift by $f/2 + 1/2$ in \eqref{eq:23} comes from the following considerations.
-We want to understand the mapping properties of $x\eth$ on $L^{2}(M; \SPB)$ with the natural measure $dVol_{g}$ given by the incomplete edge metric $g$.
-On the other hand, the values of $i\zeta$ for which \eqref{eq:mellin} fails to be invertible give information about the mapping properties of $x \eth$ on the Sobolev spaces defined with respect to $b-$measure
+\begin{Remark} The shift by $f/2 + 1/2$ in \eqref{eq:23} comes from the following considerations.
+We want to understand the mapping properties of $x\eth$ on $L^{2}(M; \SPB)$ with the natural measure $d{\rm Vol}_{g}$ given by the incomplete edge metric~$g$.
+On the other hand, the values of $i\zeta$ for which~\eqref{eq:mellin} fails to be invertible give information about the mapping properties of~$x \eth$ on the Sobolev spaces def\/ined with respect to the $b$-measure